ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 One area where MyWhoosh and ROUVY differ the most is gamification.

-MyWhoosh began without many gamification elements.
-But Zwift clearly inspired them to implement more and more gamification elements.
+MyWhoosh began with a few gamification elements, but Zwift clearly inspired them to add more.
 Instead of drops, you collect coins that you can use to buy new equipment.
-However, unlike in Zwift, you can buy these coins for real money.
-This is one of the ways MyWhoosh uses to monetize the platform.
+However, unlike in Zwift, you can purchase these coins for real money.
+This is one of the ways MyWhoosh monetizes the platform.

 ROUVY was pretty much gamification-free (not counting the poorly designed challenges) until the end of 2021.
 However, they launched a new ROUVY Career at the beginning of 2022.
 It consists of 80 levels that you complete by collecting coins.
 You get them by riding (regardless of the type of ride you do).
 You can then spend these coins on new gear and customize your avatar like in MyWhoosh.
 However, the choice is more limited.

-It seems that ROUVY doesn’t even try to be “more fun” and spend much time on their career.
-It’s simply less comprehensive.
-It aims to attract different types of people.
+It seems that ROUVY doesn’t even try to be “more fun”.
+It aims to attract different types of users and deliver a different experience.
 For this reason, I believe MyWhoosh has an edge here.

 Winner: MyWhoosh